ninjakira/ninjakira/README.md

 Welcome to my GitHub!

-Here I share my projects in Data Visualization, Machine Learning, NLP, Time Series Analysis and Crypto.

-I programme primarily in Python and Javascript.
+I am a Master in Data Science student at the Philipps-Universität Marburg.
+My research interests include Geospatial and Time Series Data Analysis, Data Engineering, MLOps and Explainable AI.

-I enjoy learning foreign languages and can converse in 🇬🇧, 🇨🇳, 🇲🇾, 🇩🇪, 🇫🇷 and 🇷🇺.
+For leisure, I enjoy dancing, hiking and learning foreign languages and can converse in 🇬🇧, 🇩🇪, 🇨🇳, 🇫🇷 and 🇲🇾.

 ### &#x1F527; Languages & Tools
 ---